 He pretended to be affected by the "French Disease" (syphilis) for having had exaggerated sex experiences without any restraint.

-Bernardon is taken around, sings foul songs and begs for money, with a bandaged head and a body full of sores.
+Bernardon is taken around in his wheelbarrow, sings foul songs and begs for money, with a bandaged head and a body full of fake sores.

 "Povero Bernardon tuto impiagao!